NCHD staff protests non-implementation of IHC verdict

 Total number of employees whose grade was revised was 2943 as per notification.

 Later on, the ministry officials held negotiations with the protesters and sought one week time for issuance of revised letters.This news was published in The Nation newspaper.
-Read complete newspaper of 01-Apr-2017 here.
+Read complete newspaper of 02-Apr-2017 here.